 As adults, we know that kids might see pictures of child sexual abuse (sometimes called CSAM or child pornography), violent acts, signs of abuse, hate speech, or harassment and bullying.
 Depending on your kid’s age though, that might sound scary or confusing.
 Kids might also think that only whatever specific examples we use “count” as inappropriate—so it can help to be a little more general.

-Here are kid-friendly things to say:
+Here are kid-friendly things to say about online safety:

 “The internet is full of fun and interesting things.
 But not everything there is as safe as it should be.
 When you’re online, you might see something that’s inappropriate or upsetting.”